 Figure 2.
-Number of first liver transplantations performed at Nordic centers that are currently performing liver transplantations.
+Number of first liver transplantations performed at the Nordic and Estonian centers that are currently performing liver transplantations.

 Figure 3.
-Number of first liver transplantations performed in the Nordic countries according to the country's population.
+Number of first liver transplantations performed in the Scandiatransplant countries according to the country's population.
 PMP, per million population.

-4. The waiting list 2016
+4. The waiting list 2017

-In 2016, a total of 407 patients were entered on the waiting list for a first liver transplant (Table 3), this is an increase from the 381 entered in 2015 (Figure 4).
-Twenty-nine of the patients entered in 2016 were listed as highly urgent.
+In 2017, a total of 389 patients were entered on the waiting list for a first liver transplant in 2017 (Table 3), this is a decrease from the 407 entered in 2016 (Figure 4).
+Twenty-seven of the patients entered in 2017 were listed as highly urgent.

-Active on waiting list Deceased donor Living donor Dead Permanent withdrawal 79 291 2 12 23
+Active on waiting list Deceased donor Living donor Dead Permanent withdrawal 83 280 4 9 13

 Table 3.
-Patients entering the waiting list in 2016 classified by outcome as of December 31st 2016.
+Patients entering the waiting list in 2017 classified by outcome as of December 31st 2017.

 Figure 4.
-Number of patients entering the waiting list from 2000-2016.
+Number of patients entering the waiting list from 2000-2017.

-The number of deaths among patients waiting for a first liver transplant in 2016 was 12 (Denmark 0, Sweden 3, Finland 2, Norway 7).
+The number of deaths among patients listed in 2017 for a first liver transplant was 9 (Denmark 0, Sweden 4, Finland 1, Norway 3 and

+Estonia 1).
 The absolute number of deaths registered on the waiting list has remained stable since 1990 (Figure 5).
-When the deaths on the waiting list are evaluated in relation to the total liver transplantation activity it has remained stably low the last years (Figure 6).
+When the deaths on the waiting list are evaluated in relation to the total liver transplantation activity 2017 had the lowest ever number of relative deaths (Figure 6).

 Figure 5.
-Number of patients registered as dead on the waiting list in the period 1990-2016.
+Number of patients registered as dead on the waiting list in the period 1990-2017.

 Figure 6.
-Number of patients registered as dead on the waiting list relative to the total transplantation activity in the period 1990-2016.
+Number of patients registered as dead on the waiting list relative to the total transplantation activity in the period 1990-2017.

-The median waiting time in 2016 was 39 days when excluding patients listed for a highly urgent liver transplantation.
+The median waiting time in 2017 was 47 days when excluding patients listed for a highly urgent liver transplantation.
 The differences according to different ABO blood types were as expected (Table 4) with largely similar numbers since 2000 (Figure 7).

-0 Α AB В 101 (1028) 26 (749) 14 (141) 63 (421)
+0 Α AB В 92 (2379) 31.5 (347) 26 (158) 45.5 (544)

 Table 4.
-Median time on waiting list (days) for patients receiving a first liver allograft in 2016 according to ABO blood type.
-The number in parenthesis represents the maximum waiting time for the indicated blood type in 2016.
+Median time on waiting list (days) for patients receiving a first liver allograft in 2017 according to ABO blood type.
+The number in parenthesis represents the maximum waiting time for the indicated blood type in 2017.
 (Patients listed as highly urgent are excluded from the calculations.)

 Figure 7.
-Median waiting time for first liver transplantation according to ABO blood type for 2010-2016.
+Median waiting time for first liver transplantation according to ABO blood type for 2010-2017.
 (Patients listed as highly urgent are excluded from the calculations.)

-Finland had the lowest waiting time in 2016 while there were only slight differences between the other centers (Table 5).
+Finland had the lowest waiting time in 2017 while there were only slight differences between the other centers (Table 5).
 These figures are on the same level as the previous three years (Figure 8).

-Copenhagen Gothenburg Helsinki Oslo Stockholm 43 (1028) 51 (607) 16.5 (287) 41 (612) 44 (482)
+Copenhagen Gothenburg Helsinki Oslo Stockholm Tartu 71.5 (1364) 91.5 (738) 17.5 (215) 35 (2379) 56.5 (369) 47.0 (308)

 Table 5.
-Median time on waiting list (days) for patients receiving a first liver allograft in 2016 according to transplantation center.
-The number in parenthesis represents the maximum waiting time for the indicated center in 2016.
+Median time on waiting list (days) for patients receiving a first liver allograft in 2017 according to transplantation center.
+The number in parenthesis represents the maximum waiting time for the indicated center in 2017.
 (Patients listed as highly urgent are excluded from the calculations.)
+One patient in Oslo waited for an extended period of time due to simultaneous lung transplantation.

 Figure 8.
-Median waiting time for first liver transplantation according to country for 2000-2016.
+Median waiting time for first liver transplantation according to country for 2000-2017.
 (Patients listed as highly urgent are excluded from the calculations.)